Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning

 \textbf{Supporting Pair Constraints.} For an edge $(i,j)$ in the parse tree $pt$, we enforce non-penetration and sufficient multi-point contact such that the child object $j$ can stably rest on the parent object $i$.
 Let $D^i(p)$ denote the Signed Distance Function (SDF) of object $i$ evaluated at point $p$, and let $\mathcal{S}(q_j)$ denote the surface points sampled from object $j$ under pose $q_j$.
 The supporting pair loss is defined as:

 where the first term penalizes any penetration between two objects' surfaces.
 The second term encourages multi-point contact by ensuring that at least $K$ of the smallest SDF samples lie close to the contact surface.
-The point to mesh SDF distance is implemented by GPU accelerated Kaolin library \cite{KaolinLibrary}.
+The point to mesh SDF is implemented by GPU accelerated Kaolin library \cite{KaolinLibrary}.

 \textbf{Proximal Pair Constraints.} For object pairs $(i,j)$ connected only by proximity edges, we apply only the non-penetration term in (\ref{Equ:supporting}).
-This prevents collisions while allowing spatial separation or weak interaction, consistent with their physical roles in the scene.
+This prevents collisions while allowing weak interaction, consistent with original physical roles.

 \textbf{Visual Regularization.} This term anchors the optimization to the input observation by penalizing deviations of each object’s pose from its initial ICP-aligned estimate.